LennoxFang/HedgingPlot/README.md

 ---
 datapackage:
   title: Plot of Currency Derivatives Position
-  description: interactive dashboard visualizing the net Position of each currency derivative of mutual funds in order to manage their currency exposures
+  description: interactive dashboard visualizing the net Position of each currency derivative of mutual funds in order to manage their currency exposures.
+Here we collect the dataset of currency forward contracts used by U.S. international fixed income funds.
   created: 2025-02-12
-  updated: 2025-02-12
+  updated: 2025-02-13
   licenses:
   - path: http://opendatacommons.org/licenses/pddl/
     title: Open Data Commons Public Domain Dedication and License v1.0